juhasev/sample-ninja-help/member-app-refer-a-friend-settings.md

 Select in which locale you would like to preview **Refer a Friend** banner.

 #### Upload background image
 Recommended size is 900 x 300 pixels.
 We recommend that don't place any text directly on your background image but let **SampleNinja** to overlay the text.
 This is the minimum requirement if your **Sub Panel** is multilingual. **SimpleNinja** overlays the text using the correct **Locale** and **Language**.
 You can use **PNG** image to achieve transparency and you can also used **SVG** images for indefinite scalability and sharpness on high resolution screens.

-> **NOTE** You cannot have different images for different locales.

-> When you mouse over the image the upload icon appears at the bottom left corner.

-> You can adjust the margin and force the text elements to appear in certain area horizontally.
-This depends on your background image is designed.
+To upload an alternate image simply mouse over the image and click on the upload icon at the bottom right.
+You can adjust the margins and force the text elements to appear in certain area horizontally.

 > **IMPORTANT** We recommend using least amount of spacing and keeping your messaging short.
 All the text must fit on mobile phone screen!

+> **NOTE** You cannot have different images for different locales.

 #### Editing texts
 Simply click on the text to edit.
 The text box support **Markdown**.
 Use the slider below image to adjust position of the text box.
 Similarly click on the button to customize the text for the current locale.